 Here are a few things on my list:

-- Room to rest and relax.
+• Room to rest and relax.
 I am an introvert, and I like to spend a lot of time at home.
-I need quiet, comfortable and inspiring spaces where I can recharge my batteries.
+I need a quiet, comfortable holistic space where I can recharge my batteries.

 I highly encourage you to write your own list before you start any decluttering or organising.
 When you have a vision of what you want to achieve, it creates clarity, focus and purpose.
-This makes it easier to identify and clear the clutter from your home.
+This makes it easier to identify and clear the clutter from your home, and it’s motivating too!

 10 Simple Tips For A Minimalist Home

 When you’re decluttering a space, consider how much time and energy (and sometimes even money) you’re willing to devote to cleaning and maintenance.
-Then use this answer to inform how much of something you want to keep.
+Then use this answer to inform how much stuff is “enough”.

 Related Post: A Helpful Guide to Minimalism With Kids

-Most people tend to want to fill all the empty spaces in their home, but I encourage you to experiment with clear surfaces, bare walls, and uncluttered floors.
+Most people are compelled to fill the empty space in their homes, but I encourage you to experiment with clear surfaces, bare walls, and uncluttered floors.
 Sit with the space for a while and see how it feels.
-Does it create feelings of lightness and ease?
+Do the clean lines create feelings of lightness and ease?

 Tip: Try starting with one large flat surface, such as your kitchen island, the dining room table or even the front of your fridge!
 Allow yourself to experiment and find what works for you.